-Vegan Lemon Cake made with healthy wholesome ingredients.
+Vegan Lemon Cake with a gluten-free option and made with healthy wholesome ingredients.
 This cake is so fresh and lemony and the perfect sponge texture.
 It is light, fluffy, low-fat and made with only 8 ingredients!
-You can also make it gluten-free and it’s oil-free!
+It is also oil-free!

 *This post contains affiliate links, see my disclosure policy here.

 Nothing says Spring more than lemon cake, am I right?
 I originally had a savory recipe planned for this week but then it hit me that Easter is this Sunday, so I knew I needed to get this Vegan Lemon Cake posted just in time for Easter!